 Bringing all of that home, I think there are really three areas where consumer products and services companies should be investing now to mitigate risks and get the best return on their strategic risk management investment.
 The first area is data security – nothing will do more damage, faster, than the public disclosure that a retailer failed to protect customer credit card data.
 Second, data analytics – the ability to analyze and predict customer spending – is going to be critical to retail success in an omni-channel world.
 And finally, talent acquisition – the right team can make a critical difference.
 These days a new CEO usually comes with a new team and a whole new brand philosophy.
 Experience has shown that what connects a brand with its customers at one company can turn customers off at another.
 A CEO with innovative ideas can propel a company upward – or plunge it towards the bottom.
 So this is a critical risk.

 All of these are good challenges to have, and it’s a fascinating time to be in the consumer products and services industry.
-I would definitely encourage you to download and read our latest survey and the industry findings.
+I would definitely encourage you to download and read the overall survey and the industry findings.
 And I’d love to read your thoughts in the comment section below.